2wcomSystemsGmbH/kubernetes-realtime/ReadMe.md

 ### Updating the DaemonSet

-Before we can deploy the DaemonSet we first have to update the image of the init container with your image and tag:
+Before we can deploy the DaemonSet, update the image of the init container with your image and tag:

 ```yaml
     ...